aeongt710/orcaglen/README.md

 ## 7. Employee Evaluation and Profit Distribution

-Employees will be evaluated for profit-sharing based on transparent criteria such as:
+Employees will be evaluated for profit-sharing from the **Employee Profit Pool (26%)** based on transparent criteria such as:

 - Performance and goal achievement
 - Seniority and experience
 - Role criticality and contribution
 - Attendance and reliability

 Profit shares from the Employee Profit Pool will be allocated proportionally based on evaluation scores.
+The Initial Employee Fixed Share (10%) is distributed equally among eligible employees.

 ---